JayJarosz/Guides/Manveers_Thundroid/thundroid_04_bash.md

 # Set "ls" to always use the -la option
 alias ls='ls -la --color=always'
 ```
+* Save & close the file using Ctrl+X (then 'y', then 'enter').
 * Reload *admin*'s .bashrc file so that the changes take effect (or just wait until next login).<br/>
   `source /home/admin/.bashrc`

 ### Bitcoin user
-* Open *bitcoin*'s .bashrc file inside of nano editor (note: since we are editing bitcoin user's .bashrc file while being logged in as *admin* user, we need to add `sudo` to the command).<br/>
+* Open *bitcoin*'s .bashrc file inside of nano editor (note: since we are editing *bitcoin* user's .bashrc file while being logged in as *admin* user, we need to add `sudo` to the command).<br/>
   `sudo nano /home/bitcoin/.bashrc`
-* Paste the following settings, then close and save using Ctrl+X (then 'y', then 'enter').
+* Paste the following settings in the file:

 ```
 # Enable color prompt